 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests to check your body's response to levofloxacin injection.
+If you have diabetes, your doctor may ask you to check your blood sugar more often while using levofloxacin.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are using levofloxacin injection.